 Mainz is situated at an elevation of 85 m at the left bank of the Rhine, across the mouth of the Main river.
-Mainz is the capital of Germany's state of Rheinland-Pfalz and with a population of about 192,200 (2005) also is the state's largest city.
+Mainz is the capital of Germany's state of Rheinland-Pfalz and with a population of about 217,100 (2020) also is the state's largest city.
+Together with the neighbouring Wiesbaden, the capital of Hesse, it forms a metropolitan area with a population of about 500,000.

 The first permanent settlements in this area originated in Celtic times, the second half of the 1st millenium BC.
 The Romans arrived here after the Gallic Wars and in 13 or 12 BC founded a military settlement which they called Mogontiacum.
 The name was derived from the name of Mogon, a Celtic deity.
 Mogontiacum became the capital of the Roman province Germania Superior and for more than 500 years remained part of the Roman empire.
 During the late period of the Roman rule the first Christian communities were founded.
 The first bishop is already documented in 343 AD.
 After the period of the Migration of Nations, Mainz developed into a town that became most influential in cultural, religious and political respect.
 In 780/782 Mainz obtained the status of an archdiocese.
 The ecclesiastical province of Mainz became the largest north of the Alps.
 The christianization of the east (Saxony) was initiated in the mid-8th century by archbishop Bonifatius (St. Boniface).
 The political influence of the archbishops was so great that they rose to the rank of Archchancellors of the Empire (Reichserzkanzler), Electors of the Holy Roman Empire and sovereign rulers of the Electorate of Mainz.
 In 1244 the city of Mainz obtained important privileges from the archbishop and from then on was had the status of a free city.
 This freedom ended when the city was conquered in 1462 by Adolf II of Nassau, archbishop of Mainz.